-AdInk operates using a lean leadership model: There are two co-presidents, and that’s about it.
-We have volunteers who take on specific responsibilities, but only as the roles match a member’s willingness to help out.
-So, some semesters we have a secretary who takes meeting minutes and sends them out to our email list, and sometimes the co-presidents take on that responsibility.
+AdInk operates using a lean leadership model: There is an Executive Board, and that’s about it.
+We all help each other.
+Volunteers who take on specific responsibilities, but only as the roles match a member’s willingness to help out.
 Essentially, we develop a team that makes sense for the people who are willing to participate; often the projects we take on are done by a cohesive team of volunteers, and everyone pitches in.

 The new leaders are trained by the current leaders, and they begin their roles immediately with the following activities: